-When you invest in our Income fund, you’re not just buying a piece of a fund; you’re entrusting us with your capital.
+When you invest in the Harvey Capital Income Fund, you're entrusting us with your capital.
 It’s my responsibility to protect that capital, and our underwriting process is the bedrock of that protection.
 I want to pull back the curtain and show you exactly how we evaluate every single loan before we deploy a dollar of your money.

 Step 1: Getting the Value Right (ARV)